Snapskillz123/Hardware_Keys_ZKPs/zkSNARKs.md

 $F={0,1,2,...,p-1} for p>2$

 An arithmetic circuit takes a list of $n$ elements in a field $F$ and produces one element from the field.
-It depicted by a [direct acyclic graph (DAGs)](https://en.wikipedia.org/wiki/Directed_acyclic_graph) which is a depiction of a polynomial viaa graph.
+It is depicted by a [direct acyclic graph (DAGs)](https://en.wikipedia.org/wiki/Directed_acyclic_graph) which is a depiction of a polynomial via a graph.

 Suppose we have a circuit like this: